project-akri/akri/docs/architecture.md

       nodes:
       - "<this-node>"
     ```
-1. The kubelet will run the pod.
-(Else, if allocate returns false, the pod will stay in a pending state and the controller will eventually bring it down.)
+1. Allocate will return `false` if kubelet requests a `deviceUsage` slot that is already taken.
+See the [resource sharing document](./resource-sharing-in-depth#instance.deviceUsage) for a better understanding on how this is resolved.
+Otherwise, upon a `true` result, the kubelet will run the pod.
 The broker is now running and has the information necessary to communicate with the specific device.